-Kathy Panther, MS, CCC-SLP, is the Inpatient Rehab Director at Frazier Rehab Institute in Louisville, Kentucky.
-She is also Director of Frazier's Brain Injury and Stroke Rehab Programs.
-She has over 25 years experience working as a clinician in the medical setting.
-Kathy was one of the first SLPs in the United States to develop and implement a Free Water Protocol (The Frazier Water Protocol).
-Since 1984 she has successfully managed thousands of dysphagia patients on free water.
-For the past 20 years Kathy has been educating healthcare professionals on implementing free water protocols at hospitals, rehab centers and long-term care facilities.
+Kathy Panther, MS, CCC-SLP, CBIST, is the Inpatient Rehab Director at Frazier Rehab Institute in Louisville, KY.
+She is also Director of Frazier's Acquired Brain Injury Program.
+She has 35 years of experience working in medical rehab.
+Kathy was one of the first SLPs in the United States to develop and implement a Free Water Protocol.
+Since 1984, Kathy and her team have successfully managed thousands of dysphagia patients on free water.
+For the past 25 years, Kathy has educated healthcare professionals on implementing free water protocols, oral care, and hydration management.

 Financial — Kathy Panther is author of online CE courses sponsored by Northern Speech Services; receives royalties.

 Financial — Kathy Panther is presenter of CE seminars sponsored by Northern Speech Services; receives honorarium.

 Nonfinancial — Kathy Panther has no relevant nonfinancial relationships to disclose.

-This program is offered for 0.6 CEUs (Intermediate level; Professional area).
+This program is offered for 0.6 ASHA CEUs (Intermediate Level; Professional Area).

 ASHA CEUs: NSS online courses are registered with ASHA and are offered for ASHA CEUs.
 The number of ASHA CEUs is noted above.
 Note that 0.1 ASHA CEU = 1 contact hour = equals 1 CEE.